 - Write first copy for breaking news, if required

-- On Monday, check with the instructor for Bootcamp assignments for the week.
-NOTE: only applies for Workshop 1.
+- On Monday, check with the Desk instructor for Bootcamp assignments for the week (depends on term).

 - Copy editor/rewrite desk